trskop/overloaded-records/README.md

 ## Description

-Implementation of /Overloaded Record Fields/ based on current GHC proposal and builds on top of already implemented functionality.
+Implementation of *Overloaded Record Fields* based on current GHC proposal and builds on top of already implemented functionality.
 Most importantly, this library provides Template Haskell functions for automatic deriving of instancess for `HasField` and `SetField` type classes.
 With these instances